eZmaxinc/eZmax-SDK-go/docs/EzsignformfieldRequestCompound.md

 `func (o *EzsignformfieldRequestCompound) HasSEzsignformfieldEnteredvalue() bool`

 HasSEzsignformfieldEnteredvalue returns a boolean if a field has been set.

+### GetEEzsignformfieldDependencyrequirement

+`func (o *EzsignformfieldRequestCompound) GetEEzsignformfieldDependencyrequirement() FieldEEzsignformfieldDependencyrequirement`

+GetEEzsignformfieldDependencyrequirement returns the EEzsignformfieldDependencyrequirement field if non-nil, zero value otherwise.

+### GetEEzsignformfieldDependencyrequirementOk

+`func (o *EzsignformfieldRequestCompound) GetEEzsignformfieldDependencyrequirementOk() (*FieldEEzsignformfieldDependencyrequirement, bool)`

+GetEEzsignformfieldDependencyrequirementOk returns a tuple with the EEzsignformfieldDependencyrequirement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzsignformfieldDependencyrequirement

+`func (o *EzsignformfieldRequestCompound) SetEEzsignformfieldDependencyrequirement(v FieldEEzsignformfieldDependencyrequirement)`

+SetEEzsignformfieldDependencyrequirement sets EEzsignformfieldDependencyrequirement field to given value.

+### HasEEzsignformfieldDependencyrequirement

+`func (o *EzsignformfieldRequestCompound) HasEEzsignformfieldDependencyrequirement() bool`

+HasEEzsignformfieldDependencyrequirement returns a boolean if a field has been set.

+### GetAObjEzsignelementdependency

+`func (o *EzsignformfieldRequestCompound) GetAObjEzsignelementdependency() []EzsignelementdependencyRequestCompound`

+GetAObjEzsignelementdependency returns the AObjEzsignelementdependency field if non-nil, zero value otherwise.

+### GetAObjEzsignelementdependencyOk

+`func (o *EzsignformfieldRequestCompound) GetAObjEzsignelementdependencyOk() (*[]EzsignelementdependencyRequestCompound, bool)`

+GetAObjEzsignelementdependencyOk returns a tuple with the AObjEzsignelementdependency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAObjEzsignelementdependency

+`func (o *EzsignformfieldRequestCompound) SetAObjEzsignelementdependency(v []EzsignelementdependencyRequestCompound)`

+SetAObjEzsignelementdependency sets AObjEzsignelementdependency field to given value.

+### HasAObjEzsignelementdependency

+`func (o *EzsignformfieldRequestCompound) HasAObjEzsignelementdependency() bool`

+HasAObjEzsignelementdependency returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)